Theragatha - The Verses of the Senior Monks

 762“Venerable sir, build a dam

-To block the streams;
+to block the streams.

 Don’t let your mind-made streams

-Cut you down suddenly like a tree."
+cut you down suddenly like a tree.”

-Was my shelter when I was full of fear,
+763That is how, when I was full of fear,

-Seeking the far shore from the near.
+seeking the far shore from the near,

 764As I was being swept away,

-He gave me a strong, simple ladder,
+he gave me a strong, simple ladder,

-Made of the heartwood of Dhamma,
+made of the heartwood of Dhamma,

-And he said to me: "Do not fear."
+and he said to me: “Do not fear.”

-765I climbed the tower of the establishment of mindfulness
+765I climbed the tower of mindfulness meditation,

-At people delighting in identity,
+at people delighting in substantial reality,

 766When I saw the path,

-As I was embarking on the ship,
+as I was embarking on the ship,

-Without fixating on the self,
+without fixating on the self,

 I saw the supreme landing-place.